ingresso-group/slate/source/includes/_purchase.md

 This section describes how to handle generic redirects which are needed for other supported payment providers such as Global Collect.
-The vast majority of partners are either on-credit or Stripe, and so will not  need to read this section.
+The vast majority of partners are either on-credit or Stripe, and so will use the payment methods mentioned above, but this supporting this method is recommended where possible.

 Redirects are required when: